localnerve/html-snapshots/README.md

 html-snapshots gets urls to process from either a robots.txt or sitemap.xml.
 Alternatively, you can supply an array with completely arbitrary urls, or a line delimited textfile with arbitrary host-relative paths.

+### Process Model
-html-snapshots processes all the urls in parallel in their own PhantomJS processes.
-You can limit the number of PhantomJS processes that will ever run at once with the `processLimit` option.
+html-snapshots takes snapshots in parallel, each page getting its own PhantomJS process.
+Each PhantomJS process dies after snapshotting one page.
+You can limit the number of PhantomJS processes that can ever run at once with the `processLimit` option.
 This effectively sets up a process pool for PhantomJS instances.
-The default process pool is 4 PhantomJS instances.
+The default processLimit is 4 PhantomJS instances.
+When a PhantomJS process dies, and another snapshot needs to be taken, a new PhantomJS process is spawned to take the vacant slot.
+This continues until a `processLimit` number of processes are running at once.

 ## Breaking Change in v0.6.x
 jQuery selectors are no longer supported by default.
 To restore the previous behavior, set the `useJQuery` option to `true`.